ian-whitestone/python-proxy-server/README.md

 }
 ```

-This can be easily modified to suit your needs, by removing or adding more lambda functions in other regions.
+Note, the `"exclude": ["*.png", "*.gif"]` setting prevents the files in the `media` folder of this repo from being included in the lambda deployment package.
+If you are working from scratch in your own repo, you can remove this.
+The zappa config can be easily modified to suit your needs, by removing or adding more lambda functions in other regions.
 See the [zappa docs](https://github.com/Miserlou/Zappa#advanced-settings/) for a full list of settings than can be configured in `zappa_settings.json`.

 4. Deploy all lambda functions by running `zappa deploy --all`